 Annual ryegrass is a cool season, annual grass that provides great weed suppression.
 Annual Rye is shallow, but dense, root system makes it a solid choice for planting in wet or rocky conditions typically prone to erosion.
 Though there are many benefits, annual ryegrass is high maintenance in that it does not fare well in drought or extreme temperatures, but it can tolerate poor soils, which is helpful on erosion prone slopes.

 Perennial ryegrass is another great cool-season lawn grass option.
 Its cold-tolerant nature requires moderate sunlight.
-Its shallow roots system makes it one of the fastest growing erosion control grasses.
+Its shallow roots system makes it one of the best.
 These qualities make this grass a good option for short-term erosion control and to mix in a nurse grass.
 It is often used in warmer climates during colder months and fares well in high traffic areas.

 Red fescue is a cool season grass that thrives in moist soils and is often used for erosion control.
 It boasts a quick germination speed and grows in annual and perennial varieties depending on the zone.
 It does require an adequate amount of water, but too much humidity can cause it to die.
 Red fescue establishes easily, making it one of the best hillside erosion control products.

 Blue fescue is a short-lived perennial that thrives in dry to medium soils that are well-drained.
-It does not enjoy the shade, but prefers full access to sunlight.
+It is not the, but prefers full access to sunlight.
 Its beautiful blue color and erosion-resistant roots pair nicely against the cool tones of a rock garden.
 However, in cold climates, blue fescue often turns brown in the winter and may die in the summer if exposed to too much heat.

-In our neck of the woods, bermuda is known as the high maintenance, fast-growing green grass covering most suburban lawns.
+In our neck of the woods, bermuda is known as the high maintenance, fast-growing, deep-rooted grass for erosion control.
+It's the green grass covering most suburban lawns.
 However, its affinity for direct sunlight, high temperatures, and drought tolerance make it a great option among slope stabilization plants in the southern United States.

 In tropical climates and along the Gulf Coast, bahiagrass is an aggressive, low maintenance variety.
 It has high heat tolerance making it a choice to withstand the deep South’s coastal summers.
 Though it spreads slowly, once bahiagrass has taken root, it grows tall quickly.
 One disadvantage is the amount of mowing required to curb its rapid growth.